carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 >
 > This data set is engineered specifically to demonstrate the difference between linear and nonlinear classifiers.
 >
-> Train the data set with the default hyperparameters using logistic regression classifier.
+> Train a logistic regression classifier using the default hyperparameters.
 {: .checklist}

-> ## Questions
+> ## Questions to consider
 >
 > What is the evaluation metrics telling?
 >